Jambo-sudo/Historical-document-layout-analysis/README.md

 The purpose of this project is to build a document layout analysis model and interact with users through a webpage.
 Since this project mainly serves a historical literature research group, this model may not be suitable for other types of input images.
 But you can easily deal with other tasks by using different models.

 ## Architecture
 This project is mainly composed of two dockers.
 One docker including the model inference, a flask framework to build the website and accept input data.
-This docker also mounts a volume, which contains all the inference results image.
-This volume can be bound to the local storage to achieve data persistence.
+This docker can mounts a volume to achieve result data persistence.
 The model inference part uses [Mask-RCNN](https://arxiv.org/abs/1703.06870) and runs on the [detectron2](https://github.com/facebookresearch/detectron2) framework.

 The following figure shows a example of result image.
 The model marked out multiple layout divisions based on the original input.
 Our model can recognize 6 different document layouts: title, text, figure, caption, table and page.